How to measure density?

-Density formula of solid, liquid, and gas molecules or chemical elements is the measurement of mass per unit volume of material at a given temperature and pressure.
-A Standard or normal density calculator uses for calculating densities at 0°C and one atm pressure with CGS and SI units gm/cm3 and kg/m3 in chemistry or physics.
-Therefore, the gas density is the calculation of the ratio of the equal volume masses of gas and oxygen.
-The atomic mass of oxygen taken 16 gm/atom.
-The density of the gas also related to the diffusion by Graham’s law.
-The ideal gas equation uses to calculate the molecular weight and density of ideal gases but this equation approximately obeyed under normal conditions.
-Therefore, the molar mass measurement by the ideal gas equation, not an accurate one.
+Density formula of solid, liquid, and gas molecules is the measurement of mass per unit volume of material at a given temperature and pressure.
+In chemistry or physics, it is normally expressed by the symbol ρ or D. Mathematically density is measure by the formula, ρ = m/V, where m = mass of the substance and V = volume.
+A standard or normal density calculator uses for calculating densities at 0°C and 1 atmosphere pressure.
+The CGS and SI units of density are g/cm3 and kg/m3 and dimension [ML-3].
+The ideal gas law formula uses to calculate the molar mass and density of ideal gases but this equation is approximately obeyed under normal conditions.
+Therefore, the density measurement by the ideal gas equation, not an accurate one.

 But direct use of this relation poses some difficulty since, at P→0, ρ→0 and not possible to determine experimentally.
-Therefore, the above graphical measurement has taken advantage to calculate molar mass by density.
+Therefore, the above graphical measurement has taken advantage of the calculation of molar mass by density.

-Vapour density of a substance defined as the ratio of the density of gaseous state of the substance and hydrogen under the same temp and pressure.
-It is the quantity having no unit or dimensions and reprinted as, D0 = M0/2, where M0 = formula molecular weight of the gasses.
+Vapour density of a substance defined as the ratio of the density of the gaseous state of the substance and hydrogen under the same temperature and pressure.
+It is the quantity having no unit or dimensions and represented as, D0 = M0/2, where M0 = formula molecular weight of the gasses.

 Formula for Calculating Abnormal Density

-At equilibrium for each gm mole of A will be (1 – α) gm moles of undissociated A and nα gm moles of B. So the total number of gm mole of gas present = (1-α) + nα or 1 + (n-1)α.
+At equilibrium for each g mole of A will be (1 – α) g moles of undissociated A and nα g moles of B. So the total number of g moles of gas present = (1-α) + nα or 1 + (n-1)α.
 When V = volume occupied per unit volume of gas or vapour and D0 define the density measurement absence of any dissociation.
 If D denotes the observed density when actual dissociation occurred and the total weight of the gas = W.

 W = D0V and W = D×V[1 + (n-1)α]